eclipse-thingweb/kotlin-wot/README.md

 ## Thing Description Discovery

 W3C Web of Things (WoT) offers a mechanism that things can propagate metadata using protocols like mDNS for local discovery and/or can register themselves on centralized directories for broader access.
-[W3C Web of Things (WoT) Discovery](https://www.w3.org/TR/wot-discovery/#architecture) describes how things can register themselves in a central directory, known as a Thing Description Directory (TDD), through a process that involves several steps:
+[W3C Web of Things (WoT) Discovery](https://www.w3.org/TR/wot-discovery/#architecture) describes how things can register themselves in a central directory, known as a Thing Description Directory (TDD).

 For more details, refer to the official [W3C Web of Things](https://www.w3.org/WoT/) website.